Fixed vs Variable Mortgage Rate Calculator

 What this doesn't capture

-Comparing a 5.5 fixed rate against 5 variable rate on £200,000 shows Variable in total costs.
+Comparing a 5.5 fixed rate against a 5 variable rate on £200,000 shows Variable is cheaper at today's rates.

 Inputs